Salted Chocolate Almond Balls

 Recipe FAQs

-You could leave the dough in the fridge overnight to roll the next morning if you’d like.
-However, it’s such a quick process that I recommend rolling that day!
+Yes, You could leave the dough in the fridge overnight to roll into balls the next morning if youโd like.
+However, itโs such a quick process that I recommend just making them all at once.

 Can I freeze almond protein balls?

-Yes, these make for a great freezer-friendly recipe!
+Yes, almond chocolate balls make for a great freezer-friendly recipe!
 Just freeze after rolling into balls, and let them thaw to room temperature or in the fridge before enjoying.
 We often freeze them in our stasher bags.

 Can I make almond butter power balls vegan?